Aqualyte/K8s-Blog-series/ReplicaSet and Deployement.md

-# What is Replicaset ?
+# What is ReplicaSet ?

-Replicaset object is use to maintain a stable set of replicated pods running within a cluster at any given time.
-Its purpose is to maintain the specified number of pods and prevent the user from loosing the control of the application incase of any pod failure or inaccessible.
-Whenever any pod gets failed replicaset immidiatly launces another pod and replacing it with failed pod.
+ReplicaSet object is used to maintain a stable set of replicated pods running within a cluster at any given time.
+Its purpose is to maintain the specified number of pods and prevent the user from loosing the control of the application in case of any pod failure or inaccessible.
+Whenever any pod gets failed replicaset immediately launches another pod and replacing it with failed pod.

 ![rs6](https://user-images.githubusercontent.com/69069614/197348646-c191b79d-9e02-43c8-beab-4b33b6b8566e.png)

 **Replicaset has following features:**
-- A pod template is used to create a new pod whenever a existing pod fails and also replica count is also maintain by defining the desired number of replicas that a controller needs to be running.
+- A pod template is used to create a new pod whenever an existing pod fails and also replica count is also maintained by defining the desired number of replicas that a controller needs to be running.
-- A replicaset also ensures that additional pod need to be created or deleted whenever instance whith same label is created.
+- A replica set also ensures that additional pod needs to be created or deleted whenever instance with same label is created.
 - Replcaset allows to have multiple replicas of pod which means that the traffic is sent to different instances which prevents single instance from being overloaded.
-- Replcaet ensures it has multiple replicas of application so that it wont fail because of one pod fails.
+- Replcaset ensures it has multiple replicas of application so that it won't fail because of one pod fails.

 ## Replicaset Configuration